Bearaujus/bgdk/README.md

 # BGDK

-**bgdk** or bearaujus golang development kit is the development kit that I use when working personally.
+`bgdk` or **bearaujus golang development kit** is the development kit with the main aim is making the development easier and testable.

-But I think this repository can help many developers to work, so I decided to make this repository public
+The `bgdk` packages have already been built with mock files, so you can call them in your unit tests for mocking the `bgdk` packages.

-My goal in creating this repository is to make development easier when mocking and testing several projects that implement the **bgdk** package
+The `bgdk` has been built as simply as possible to help developers easy to understand the context of each package.

 # INSTALLATION

-> Simply execute
+- Installation

 ```shell
 go get "github.com/bearaujus/bgdk"
 ```

-> Alternatively, if you get a timeout you can try
+- Alternatively, if got a timeout you can try

 ```shell
 GO111MODULE=on GOPROXY=direct GOSUMDB=off go get "github.com/bearaujus/bgdk"
 ```